It's Not Sustainable: When Men Hit Their Breaking Point

 The more they get paid, the more their company believe they own them.
 This leaves them open to the whims of their company; being made to meet unreasonable work hours, meet unrealistic expectations or meet “made up” deadlines.
 These uncontrollable demands send stress levels through the roof.

 Their success and money is dependent on and “tied to” their company.
-They cannot risk being fired and ending up unemployed.
+They cannot risk being fired.
 The success and money would be gone which would snowball into huge ramifications in loss of lifestyle and potential “failure” in the eyes of others.
 This fear of loss forces them to submit to authority, try to please others and become obedient.
 They essentially become trapped in a job to maintain their success.
 But a consequence of this is that they have to tolerate being wrongly or unfairly treated or being made to do morally unjust things.
-Not feeling like they can “speak up” and assert themselves, their values or morals causes significant stress.
+Not feeling like they can “speak up” and assert themselves based on their values or morals causes significant stress.
 In other words, they “compromise their integrity for a pay check.”

 They’re bored.
 They are not really interested in the content of their work.
 What they’re interested in is excelling itself.